 "I have fond memories of the first Earth Day, 50 years ago.
 In fact, it changed my life.
 I was a freshman in college and still trying to figure out what I wanted to do with my life.
 Earth Day activities were happening on the San Diego State College campus (which became a university in 1972).
 Earth Day helped me figure out that I wanted to do something to protect health and the environment.
 I am still working as an Environmental Health Specialist and have never regretted my decision to help protect health and the environment.
 Happy 50th Birthday Earth Day!" - Larry

 "Earth Day means remembering that we are here for a short time, and during that time the only footprints we should have are in sand..." - Michele

 "Earth Day is a day to reflect, promote and celebrate the impact that public and environmental health professionals have made throughout the years.
 This day we soak up the sun, breathe in fresh air and appreciate mother nature that surrounds us." - Maddie

-NEHA is sensitive to the ongoing efforts and understand the necessary prioritization of COVID-19 responsibilities.
-We thank and support public and environmental health professionals during this much needed time of education, response and resilience.
+NEHA is sensitive to the ongoing efforts and understands the necessary prioritization of COVID-19 responsibilities.
+We thank and support public and environmental health professionals during this much-needed time of education, response and resilience.

 About the blog poster: Madelyn is currently a project coordinator at the National Environmental Health Association in Denver, Colorado.